Embodied Task Planning via Graph-Informed Action Generation with Large Language Models

 \subsection{\name\ Memory Retrieval}

-We leverage the powerful comprehension and pattern-matching capabilities of LLMs to analyze past experiences as in-context examples~\cite{monea2025llmsincontextbanditreinforcement} for selecting future actions.
-Unlike prior works (e.g., RaDA~\cite{kim-etal-2024-rada}) that retrieve static subsets of tasks, we employ an iterative retrieval strategy.
+We leverage LLMs' in-context learning capabilities to use past experiences as in-context examples~\cite{monea2025llmsincontextbanditreinforcement} for selecting future actions.
+Unlike prior work~\cite{kim-etal-2024-rada} that retrieves static subsets of examples, we employ an iterative retrieval strategy.
 The memory bank $\mathcal{M} = \{ \mathcal{E}_j \}_{j=1}^N$ stores a collection of successful task trajectories from past experiences.
 Each trajectory is structured as a state-transition graph ($OG$) containing a sequence of GNN-encoded state-action pairs associated with a goal $\mathcal{G}_{j}$:

 Here $\textbf{z}_{j,i}$ is the scene graph embedding and $a_{j,i}$ is the action taken at step $i$ of trajectory $j$.
 The scene graph embedding $\textbf{z}_{t}$ acts as a query key to the memory bank $\mathcal{M}$ for retrieving relevant experience memory $\mathcal{R}_{\textbf{z}_{t}}$ using: